DSASC/Szitenberg2021_SeaGrass/README.md

 [![DOI](https://zenodo.org/badge/TBD.svg)](https://zenodo.org/badge/latestdoi/TBD)
 This repository contains the data and analysis carried out for the publication:
-## Mesocosm study of thermal and nutrient stress effects on the phenology and leaf endophytes of the tropical seagrass *Halophila stipulacea*
+## Mesocosm study of thermal and nutrient stress effects on the phenology and leaf epiphytes of the tropical seagrass *Halophila stipulacea*

 By:
 **Amir Szitenberg, Pedro Beca-Carretero, Tomas Azcarate-Garcia, Timur Yergaliyev, Rivka Alexander-Shani, Gidon Winters**